Antipode-SOSP23/antipode-post-notification/README.md

     - Go the the dashboard of the created broker in AWS (ActiveMQ Web Console -> Manage ActiveMQ Brocker -> Queues) and you should see 10 messages enqueued and dequeued

-7. Remove the consumer previously created

-8. Create a secret for MQ lambda access on the primary region:
+7. In your local machine create a secret for MQ lambda access on the primary region:
     `aws secretsmanager create-secret --region us-east-1 --name antipode-mq --secret-string '{"username": "antipode", "password": "antipode1antipode"}' `
     - After created edit the secret and replicate to secondary regions if needed (ap-southeast)